 This blog post is really to describe some of the really helpful tools I have been gifted or have bought over the years that really make my life easy when I am cooking.
 And some things, without which, some of the meals listed here would just not be possible……..

 It is not intended to push any particular kitchen appliances brands, although there are certainly a few that I prefer.
 I have no affiliation with any of the brands mentioned and have no intention of claiming that any brand is better than another.

 The best kitchen appliances brand is the one that works for you.

 In Europe we may have different brands of equipment to the USA and Asia, so the ones I show may or may not be on Amazon where you are located.

 The cooking equipment and other items below are not listed in any order of importance.

 I have selected this list of kitchen items below, as they are close to what I would choose if I was replacing my existing kitchen equipment, or buying something new for the kitchen, looking at the reviews and functionality.

 Many I would consider kitchen essentials we rely on, but this depends on your kitchen habits of course.

 Really you could consider this as a potential list of gifts for foodies, or gifts for cooks – if you know people who like being in the kitchen but do not have all the essential kitchen equipment yet.

 ‘Now what on earth is that ?!’
 I hear you asking.
 Well, this fantastic contraption is a portable oven that you can take anywhere with you – your RV, your boat or even on a camping trip.
-But because it uses up to 75% less energy and cooks 70% faster we have found it is a useful addition to our kitchen.
+But because it uses up to 75% less energy and cooks 70% faster we have found it is a very useful addition to our kitchen.